 Gore Mountain is a leader of environmental conservation efforts in the ski industry and within our local community.
 We are committed to preserving the winter that we love for our future generations and strive to operate harmoniously with the environment.
 We work closely with the Department of Environmental Conservation (DEC) and other environmental organizations to analyze our operations and seek alternative ways to save resources, reduce waste and educate our customers.

 We're Turning Sunlight Into Snow.
-During the last year, Gore's signature project was the signing of a two-project, 25-year solar energy contract.
-14,589 ground-mounted solar panels have been constructed on 20 acres; those panels are poised to offset 85% of our mountain's energy use.
+In 2016, Gore's signature venture was the signing of a two-project, 25-year solar energy contract.
+14,589 ground-mounted solar panels were constructed on 20 acres; those panels are offsetting approximately 85% of our mountain's energy use annually.

 Since 2000, Gore has won three "Silver Eagle" awards, which are competitive environmental excellence awards in regard to a specific discipline.
-They were presented to Gore Mountain by the National Ski Areas Association:
+They were:

 - For Excellence in Minimization of Visual Impact

 Gore was also a finalist for winning a Silver Eagle for Waste Reduction & Recycling.